All Episodes

 You need to contribute some way in your life.

-Um, geographically, we've got to consider that part of the rollout and the hot spots, certainly containment strategies, mitigation strategies will continue, but I can tell you that it is um that is that is very concerning.
+Now, geographically, we've got to consider that part of the rollout and the hot spots.

 I like the idea of a task force.

-I do think that laugher is right.
+I do think that Laffer is right.

-As we continue your calls and the task force hearing coming up next.
+All right, 800-941 Sean, as we continue your calls and the task force hearing coming up next.

-All right, 25 now to the top of the hour, 800-941 Sean.
+All right, 25 now to the top of the hour, 800-941.

-It is, I watch the media and I don't really pay that much attention to it anymore because it just isn't worth it.
+Sean, if you want to be a part of the program, you know, I will say this: it is, I watch the media and I don't really pay that much attention to it anymore because it just isn't worth it.

-And it is just so hyper hyper anti-Trump.
+And it is just so hyper, hyper anti-Trump.

 They just don't even seem to have a desire.